-Sapindus Mukurossi Fruit Extract
+Sapindus Mukorossi Fruit Extract

-Sapindus Mukurossi is a nice, big tree living in tropical and sub-tropical regions of Asia.
+Sapindus Mukorossi is a nice, big tree living in tropical and sub-tropical regions of Asia.
 Its fruit is commonly called soapberry or washnut - telltale names for its traditional use as a cleansing agent.
 It contains natural surfactants called saponins (10-11.5%) and forms a nice rich lather.
 It's great at cleansing the skin of oily secretion as well as washing the hair.

-Apart from being a cleansing agent, Sapindus Mukurossi also has a bunch of other pharmacological effects: It's well-known for its insecticidal properties and is traditionally used for removing lice from the scalp.
+Apart from being a cleansing agent, Sapindus Mukorossi also has a bunch of other pharmacological effects: It's well-known for its insecticidal properties and is traditionally used for removing lice from the scalp.
 As for other skin-care relevant things, it has promising tyrosinase inhibition, free radical scavenging (antioxidant), antimicrobial and anticancer activity.

 Show me some proof